maxmoehl/brainfuck/README.md

 Every other character will be treated as a comment.

+For the interactive shell the following non-standard commands are allowed:
+- `exit` to exit the program

 ## What the heck is this?

 This is a brainfuck interpreter written in Go (aka GoLang), the only thing missing is the read function.